 Before we get any deeper into the issue of expansion tanks, we should probably establish what they actually are.
 When things heat up they expand.
 Even the concrete of a sidewalk expands when it heats up.
-For most object in the world, this expansion is very slight and very subtle.
+For most objects in the world, this expansion is very slight and very subtle.
 For water, the expansion is more dramatic.
 When water heats up enough, it turns into steam, which wants to expand even further!

 If water is in a closed system when it heats up, as is the case with most hot water heaters, this places pressure on the system, which could cause it to explode!!
 Scary right?
 Well, thanks to your expansion tank, you never have to worry about your hot water heater exploding.
-The expansion tank is an empty tank that give water room to expand as it heats up.
+The expansion tank is an empty tank that gives water room to expand as it heats up.